cookiengineer/gooey/README.md

 All examples are served on `http://localhost:3000` when the `build.sh` is executed.

-Important: These examples also serve as unit tests, because `go test` cannot generate binaries for the `syscall/js` platform.
-As soon as unit tests are available, the plan is to migrate towards go-integrated tests that are compatible with `go test`.
+**Important**: The examples also serve as unit tests, because `go test` cannot generate binaries for the `syscall/js` platform right now.
+As soon as unit tests are available upstream via `go test -c`, the plan is to migrate towards fully integrated unit tests.

 **Bindings Examples**: